 - This is a work-based part-time award.
 You’ll study part-time while working within an educational setting.

-- Learn from experienced staff with research or practice in Further or Higher Education.
-In the areas of teaching and learning, professional development or education.
+- Learn from experienced staff with research or practice in the areas of teaching and learning, professional development or education.

 What you'll do

 - The course is delivered part-time over 2 to 3 years.
-So you'll have the flexibility to fit your studies around your employment or current commitments.
-Enabling you more choice in designing your own programme according to your particular areas of interest.
+You'll have the flexibility to fit your studies around your employment or current commitments.
+This enables you more choice in designing your own programme according to your particular areas of interest.

 - Option to accredit prior learning (APL) which will reduce the number of modules you will need to take to complete the award.